Welcome to the Online Resources page for families!

 Some sailed across the Atlantic, others rocketed to the moon.
 Learn more about the lives and journeys of some of history’s greatest explorers.

 PBS Kids Everything has games and activities based on the PBS shows that you know and trust!

 An online resource for students age 7 – 11 years with information covering many topics of interest for kids.

 Teaching & Learning with The New York Times contains relevant current events articles, student opinion surveys and lesson plans for teachers.

 Kids Click! is a web search site designed for kids by librarians…with kid friendly results!

-Kids InfoBits is the perfect educational tool for today’s young learners.
-It’s an easy-to-use resource featuring age-appropriate, reliable, curriculum-related content covering a broad range of educational topics.
+Kids InfoBits is the perfect research and news tool for today’s young learners.
+Our library’s subscription makes the resource free to you, but means you’ll have to enter your library card information to use it.
+It’s an easy-to-use resource featuring age-appropriate, reliable, curriculum-related content.
 Its design helps kids explore information while increasing their comfort with database searching.